Chiracowa joined the Big Pack in the Sky in December of 2021.

-Chiracowa’s story is a very controversial one with many different versions, depending on who is telling the story.
+Chiracowa was born on April of 2009, and arrived at Wild Spirit in April of 2018.
+His story is a very controversial one with many different versions, depending on who is telling the story.
 The one thing we know for certain is that Chiracowa was bred in captivity to make money for his owner.
 He was born at a working animal fur farm/petting zoo, where the owner charged visitors different fees to interact with a large variety of wild animals.
-A DNA test revealed that her wolves were high-content wolf-dogs, which means they tested mostly wolf but had a bit of dog in their history.
+A DNA test revealed that her wolves were high-content wolfdogs, which means they tested mostly wolf but had a bit of dog in their history.
 Some of the people who visited the farm gave it good reviews citing kind staff and well-cared for animals, while others gave it completely opposite reviews, citing small cages and horrible conditions.
 The owner faced controversy and court battles for many years.
 She was shut down at one time but re-opened in 2016.

 In 2018, the farm was again facing time in court with more nuisance complaints, and rezoning issues.
 We received reports about the highly-contested court battle and the possibility of all her animals needing places to go.
-Our Director Leyton made contact with the owner to get more information, try to clear up some of the controversies and finalize plans to rescue some of her wolf-dogs if she had to close.
-Ultimately, she lost her case and we were able to offer permanent homes for four of her male wolf-dogs, Walking Bear, Sioux, Crow, and Chiracowa.
+We made contact with the owner to get more information, try to clear up some of the controversies and finalize plans to rescue some of her wolfdogs if she had to close.
+Ultimately, she lost her case and we were able to offer permanent homes for four of her male wolfdogs: Bear, Sioux, Crow, and Chiracowa.
 We also offered to rescue four Arctic foxes, but we did not have the proper license.
 We were grateful to offer a permanent home.